Amporu/Taisim/README.md

 ![base_logo_transparent_background](/assets/demo.gif)

 ## Simulator Examples
-SparkVerse is suitable for a range of computer vision applications, including but not limited to:
+Mirau is suitable for a range of computer vision applications, including but not limited to:

    * Lane Keeping:
      Test and develop algorithms for keeping a vehicle within the boundaries of a lane.